karlstolley/rtc/syllabus/_projects/project-01.md

     **ITMD 545 only**: learn about and implement a Web API that complements or extends your work with WebRTC
 requirements:
+  - >
-  - Valid, semantic HTML; valid CSS; error-free vanilla JavaScript (no client-side libraries)
+    Valid, semantic HTML; valid, custom CSS; error-free vanilla JavaScript (no client-side libraries)
   - Intelligent use of feature detection for WebRTC and any Web APIs you use
+  - >
+    A signaling server written in Socket.IO or pure WebSockets, powered by ExpressJS or another Node.js-based framework (discuss with instructor)
+  - An intelligently written `package.json` file including all server-side dependencies
-  - Ability for two peers to connect to each other
+  - Ability for two peers to connect to each other over a local network
+  - >
+    Use of the perfect-negotiation pattern, with necessary fallbacks for browsers with older or incomplete implementations of `RTCPeerConnection`
   - >
     A meticulously organized Git repository with frequent atomic commits and meaningful commit messages that accurately reflect each set of changes that you make